Inclusive Design System & One-Key Mobile App for Milwaukee Tool

-Helped scale the UX team from 2 to 5 contributors
+Scaling UX capability from 2 to 5 contributors while maintaining quality standards

 “Ash helped drive a huge initiative to educate some of our partners within the organization about accessibility and how it affects our users.